projecthorus/sondehub-live-skewt/README.md

 ## Possible Improvements
 * Better handling of multiple launches in one synoptic period (e.g. if the first launch fails).
+* Better filtering of data received before launch.
+Currently this is partly filtered out based on ascent rate, but some ground data still slips through (probably due to GNSS positioning noise).
 * Could possibly grab current surface temperature from open-meteo, and indicate that on the convection prediction plot?
   * e.g. https://api.open-meteo.com/v1/forecast?latitude=-34.55011&longitude=138.73604&current=temperature_2m
   * This is forecast output data, not live observations, so it's not really what we want.